silbusch/ST25_SpatioTemporalModeling/README.md

 _Due to the small habitats and the condition that there can only be one point per cell, over 3,000 of the 4,177 presence observations were deleted after filtering (occ_data_filtered).
 This resulted in a background to presence ratio of 1:7.

 _The inclusion of strongly correlated bioclimatic variables in various combinations resulted in AUC values between 0.95 and 0.99.
-After filtering these out, more specific variables remained, which are also used in the current script version (Bio 8, 10, 13, 15, 18), (elevation).
+After filtering these out, more specific variables remained, which are also used in the current script version (Bio 8, 10, 13, 15, 18,(elevation)).